The Amazon Buy Box is the Place to Be

+If you are wondering what is the Amazon Buy Box, you have come to the right place.
 While many of Amazon’s products are sold directly from the company’s own warehouses, third-party merchants generate a huge chunk of its online revenue.
 Now that these third-party sellers make up the second largest income for Amazon, there’s more competition than ever to gain priority over other merchants.

 In the same way that search engines rank websites using SEO criteria, Amazon has its own set of requirements in order to consider sellers for the buy box.
 Winning the buy box gives the seller an incredible advantage by increasing its visibility on Amazon.